easyw/kicadStepUpMod/README.md

 Download and install your corresponding version of FreeCAD from [wiki Download page](http://www.freecadweb.org/wiki/Download) and either install

-- automatically using the [FreeCAD Add-on Manager](https://github.com/FreeCAD/FreeCAD-addons) (bundled in to 0.17 dev version under Tools Menu)
+- automatically using the [FreeCAD Add-on Manager](https://github.com/FreeCAD/FreeCAD-addons) (bundled in to FreeCAD under Tools Menu)
 - manually by copying the kicadStepUpMod folder to the Mod sub-directory of the FreeCAD application.

 StepUp Cheat sheet